wottpal/hardhat-address-exporter/README.md

 A plugin for [hardhat](https://hardhat.org) that exports deployed contract addresses into typescript files.
 It is multichain compatible.

-## What

-<_A longer, one paragraph, description of the plugin_>

-This plugin will help you with world domination by implementing a simple tic-tac-toe in the terminal.

 ## Installation

-<_A step-by-step guide on how to install the plugin_>

 ```bash
 npm install hardhat-address-exporter @nomiclabs/hardhat-ethers ethers hardhat